 Are interviews available for international students who cannot visit campus?

-Hamilton offers off-campus interviews with alumni in select international locations.
-These interviews provide you with the opportunity to learn more about Hamilton and for Hamilton to learn more about you, but are not required.
-If we are unable to accommodate your off-campus interview request with an alumni admission volunteer, you are welcome to submit a video interview through one of our third-party partners (Initialview or Vericant).
+Hamilton offers virtual interviews to international applicants.
+While not required, these interviews provide you with the opportunity to learn more about Hamilton and for Hamilton to learn more about you,.
+If we are unable to accommodate your virtual interview request, you are welcome to submit a video interview through one of our third-party partners (Initialview or Vericant).

-If this option is a financial burden for you and your family, please contact our Director of International Recruitment at email@example.com to schedule a Skype/Phone interview.
+If this option is a financial burden for you and your family, please contact Anna Wise, our Director of International Recruitment, who will work with you to receive accommodations.

 How important are extracurricular activities in the admission decision?